tmrfcb/book-library/README.md

 # Prepare environment
 A simple Frontend app for books library
-You can prepare envirenment by running this commands :
+You can prepare envirenment by running this commands in console as administrator:

 - npm install gulp
 - npm install gulp-jasmine